supermasita/blog.supermasita.com/_posts/2018-04-27-BASH-Simple_script_to_check_a_url.markdown

 ---
 layout: post
-title:  "Simple script to check a URL"
+title:  "BASH - Simple script to check a URL"
 date:   2018-04-27 08:04:16 -0300
 tags: bash ansible linux  computers
 ---

 Some of your servers have issues contacting a URL from time to time?
 We can add a cronjob with a BASH script to keep track of it.

-_DISCLAIMER: there are other (probably better) ways to do this_

 Lets do two things:
 1. Create the script